hexinfra/gorox/README.md

 To install, move the whole Gorox directory to where you like.
 To uninstall, simply remove the whole Gorox directory.

 More usage examples
 -------------------

 We provide some example configs for Gorox to use, see them under conf/examples.
-For example, if you are using Gorox as an HTTP reverse proxy, there is a demo in conf/examples/http_proxy.conf, you can modify it and start Gorox like:
+For example, if you are using Gorox as an HTTP reverse proxy, there is a demo config in conf/examples/http_proxy.conf, you can modify it and start Gorox like:

     shell> ./gorox -daemon -config conf/examples/http_proxy.conf